Load data with Delta Live Tables

 Delta Live Tables supports loading data from any data source supported by Azure Databricks.
 See Connect to data sources.
 You can also load external data using Lakehouse Federation for supported data sources.
 Because Lakehouse Federation requires Databricks Runtime 13.3 LTS or above, to use Lakehouse Federation your pipeline must be configured to use the preview channel.

 Some data sources do not have equivalent support in SQL.
-If you cannot use Lakehouse Federation with one of these data sources, you can use a standalone Python notebook to ingest data from the source.
-This notebook can then be added as a source library with SQL notebooks to build a Delta Live Tables pipeline.
+If you cannot use Lakehouse Federation with one of these data sources, you can use a Python notebook to ingest data from the source.
+You can add Python and SQL source code to the same Delta Live Tables pipeline.
 The following example declares a materialized view to access the current state of data in a remote PostgreSQL table:

 import dlt